 Round Rock Housing Authority is committed to ensuring a safe, healthy environment for all residents and staff.
-In order to comply with the public health officials request, that the public remain at home to prevent the spread of COVID-19, we will close our office effective Tuesday, March 24, 2020 at 4:00 p.m. until further notice.
+To comply with the public health officials request, that the public remain at home to prevent the spread of COVID-19, we will continue to keep our office close effective Monday, July 6, 2020 at 8:00 a.m. until further notice.

 We appreciate everyone understanding during these trying times.
 If you should have an emergency request for maintenance only, please contact our office at (512) 652-6289.
 We will then determine what action will be taken.

 Examples of emergency maintenance requests are as follows:

 - Major Leak from Hot Water Heater